canonical/ubuntu-core-docs/docs/en/index.md

-Designed from the ground-up to solve the complex problems associated with deploying, running and updating critical software, **Ubuntu Core** makes updates automatics, reliable, secure and transparent whilst still offering a broad and carefully selected level of control and customisation over an update’s deployment.
+Designed from the ground-up to solve the complex problems associated with deploying, running and updating critical software, **Ubuntu Core** makes updates automatic, reliable, secure and transparent whilst still offering a broad and carefully selected level of control and customisation over an update’s deployment.

 #### Ubuntu Core and Ubuntu

-Ubuntu is widely known as the Ubuntu Desktop and Ubuntu Server Linux distributions, as well as Ubuntu Cloud which is optimised and certified for most major clouds.
-Ubuntu Core and Ubuntu are built from the same foundations, but they differ in the way those foundations are packaged and deployed.
+The Ubuntu family of Linux distributions includes Ubuntu Desktop and Ubuntu Server, as well as Ubuntu Cloud which is optimised and certified for most major clouds.
+Ubuntu Core is built from the same foundations but differs in the way those foundations are packaged and deployed.

 | **Comparison** | Ubuntu Core | Ubuntu |
 |--|--|--|